 The faculty member teaching the course then forwards the signed form to the appropriate Assistant Dean for approval.
 The withdrawal will be indicated on the student's transcript as a Withdrew (W).
-If the withdrawal is denied, the student must complete the course and will receive the final earned grade on his/her official academic transcript.
+If the withdrawal is denied, the student must complete the course and will receive the final earned grade on their official academic transcript.

-When a withdrawal is approved, the student should be aware that the Duke University School of Nursing cannot guarantee registration in the course the next time it is offered.
-Consequently, the student may be delayed in completing the respective program for which he/she is matriculated.
+When a withdrawal is approved, the student should be aware that DUSON cannot guarantee course registration the next time it is offered.
+Consequently, the student may be delayed in completing the respective program for which they are matriculated.
 The student may be required to take a leave of absence from the respective program since required courses are not taught each semester.
 Students who find it necessary to interrupt their program of study should formally request in writing a leave of absence following the procedures outlined in the Student Handbook and utilizing the form available online through the Office of Student Services.
 A maximum of one calendar year's leave may be granted.
 Please refer to the section below on Leaves of Absence for further details.